 What is an ovulation calendar?

-Us women need to understand and get familiar with our ovulation, especially if we are trying to conceive or trying to avoid getting pregnant.
-According to Mayo Clinic in a normal 28-day menstrual period, ovulation happens 14 days before the start of the period.
+Us women need to understand and get familiar with our ovulation, especially if we are trying to conceive or trying to avoid getting pregnant. in a normal 28-day menstrual period, ovulation happens 14 days before the start of the period.
 Ovulation happens when the ovary releases a mature egg and it moves down to the fallopian tube where it is supposed to stay for 12 to 24 hours, waiting to be fertilized by the sperm.

 To find out when you are going to ovulate, you have to count back 14 days from the start of the date of your expected next period.
 Your fertile window can happen a few days before ovulation and one day after.